“Let My people go, so that they can serve Me” (Exodus 7:16).

-“Let My people go, so they can serve Me.”
 Moses repeatedly uttered this refrain to Pharaoh, insisting the Egyptian ruler release the Israelites, the descendants of Abraham.
-Many modern translations translate Moses’ command as “Let My people go, so they can worship Me,” but the word better translates as “serve.”
+Many modern translations translate Moses’ command as “Let My people go, so they may worship Me,” but the word better translates as “serve.”

-Everyone loves a story of freedom; it’s one of our inalienable rights.
+Everyone loves a story of freedom; it’s one of our inalienable rights as Americans.
 The Exodus is one of the great stories of freedom in human history—an enslaved people miraculously led by God to freedom from their oppressive masters.
 It was such a potent story that in the “Slave Bible”—a Bible given to African slaves brought to the Americas—the story of the Exodus was removed, being deemed too problematic.

 Our love for liberty spills over into our faith and spirituality.
 We often focus on our “freedom” in Christ, or that Christ has “freed” us.
-But, freed us for what?
-The story of the Exodus, Israel’s miraculous deliverance, is not just about freedom, but rather about God’s liberating His people so that they can serve Him.
+But freed us for what?

 The Exodus from Egypt is not only about the slave going free, but about God redeeming a people from slavery to serve Him.
 Throughout the Bible, the theme of freedom is closely tied to the theme of worshiping God and devoting one’s life to Him.
 True freedom is found only when we surrender our lives to the will and purposes of our King.

-The Bible mentions God’s kingship for the very first time in connection with the deliverance at the sea: “The LORD reigns for ever and ever” (Exodus 15:18 NIV).
+The Bible mentions God’s kingship for the very first time in connection with the deliverance at the sea: “The Lord shall reign forever and ever” (Exodus 15:18).
 A king is to be served.
 God established Himself as Israel’s deliverer and its king.
-The people, then, were freed in order to serve: “Let My people go, so they can serve Me.”
+The people, then, were freed in order to serve: “Let My people go, so that they may serve Me.”

 The problem, however, is that we often don’t want to serve.
 We want freedom and liberty on our own terms.
 The Bible views things differently: God is the King; we are His servants.
 He is the one who created and reigns over all existence.
 We were created to know God and to serve Him only.

 Jesus spoke far more about service and servanthood than He did about freedom and liberty.
 Why?
-Because He understood that we either serve God or something else (Matthew 6:24), but we have to serve somebody.
+Because He understood that we either serve God or something else (Matthew 6:24)—but we have to serve somebody.

-God delivered Israel to serve Him.
-They were freed to serve.
-He still frees people to serve Him.
+God delivered the Israelites to serve Him.
+And today, He still frees people to serve Him.
 We have freedom and liberty so that we can know God and live for His purposes.
 How will you use your freedom?

 PRAYER